 You can also get the maximum lead by playing with your CTAs and improving their outlook.

-Overlooking your website’s call to actions is synonymous to wasting hours of effort spent on creating one.
+Overlooking your website’s call to action is synonymous with wasting hours of effort spent on creating one.
 Be it the colors or the text of your CTA, it should be well thought out.

 Because you don’t want your users to think that you are a brain-fed robot prone to go with worn convention.

 Choose the words wisely!

 Let’s take an example of this case study; changing one word in the call-to-action of the B2B website generated a 38.26% lift in conversions.

 Here the weighted value of the words “Order” and ”Get” can be measured.

 Apparently, both these words are used to nudge the user to click on the CTA to buy your product.
 But take a look at the psychological effect these words have.

 The word Order indicates what the user has to do- no anticipation for the end result is built for the user.

 Conversely, the word Get emphasizes the end result- what the user is going to get if they click on the button.

 And just like the colors of your CTA, your text has to be discrete too.

 There is a fine line between being unique and being extra.
 However, don’t lose your originality at the verge of being unique.

 The secret is to resonate with your product.
 Let’s take an example of WordPress and how they’ve shaped their CTA.